 The best baritone guitars are a somewhat niche instrument compared to others, but buy the right one and it can introduce a new layer of fun into your playing.
 So, what is a baritone guitar, and what are the top brands to look out for?
-A baritone guitar has a longer neck and is normally down-tuned.
-They’re available from brands including Gretsch, PRS, and ESP, and can vary wildly in price.
+A baritone guitar has a longer neck and scale length, and is down-tuned - usually by a fifth - to B E A D G B. They’re available from some of the biggest guitar brands including Gretsch, PRS, and ESP, and can vary wildly in price, from a few hundred pounds to many thousands.

-The best baritone guitars offer a different, yet familiar, playing experience to regular six strings, and can completely transform the way you think about riffs, leads and solos.
-In this round-up we’ll show off some of the top baritone guitars you can buy right now, and offer expert advice on how to choose the ideal model for you.
+The best baritone guitars offer a different, yet familiar, playing experience to regular six strings, and can completely transform the way you think about riffs, chord progressions, leads and solos.
+In this round-up we’ll show off some of the top electric and acoustic baritone guitars you can buy right now.

 Best baritone guitars: MusicRadar’s choice